hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: onOwnClipboardChanged()

-   Called when clipboard or `Linux mouse selection`_ changes by a CopyQ instance.
+   Called when clipboard or `Linux mouse selection`_ is set by CopyQ and is not marked as hidden nor secret (see the other callbacks).

    Owned clipboard data contains :js:data:`mimeOwner` format.